richchapler/AzureSolutionsDocumentation/curricula/SQL_SecurityCompliance.md

 - **Microsoft Purview**: catalog and govern data assets with automated scanning and classification
   - **SQL Server**: register onpremises instances with Purview and deploy the scanning integration to discover and classify sensitive data; review scan results and export compliance reports in the Purview portal
-  - **Azure SQL**: enable Purview scanning directly against **Azure SQL** servers in the portal; schedule recurring scans, validate or update classifications, and generate builtin compliance dashboards
+  - **Azure SQL**: enable Purview scanning directly against Azure SQL servers in the portal; schedule recurring scans, validate or update classifications, and generate builtin compliance dashboards

-- **Sensitivity labels integration**: leverage Microsoft Information Protection to apply and enforce labels across databases and tables
+- **Sensitivity Labels**: leverage Microsoft Information Protection to apply and enforce labels across databases and tables
   - **SQL Server**: install and configure the Azure Information Protection scanner or use MIP PowerShell cmdlets to label onpremises databases registered with Purview
   - **Azure SQL**: integrate with Microsoft Information Protection in the Azure portal or via PowerShell to apply sensitivity labels at scale and ensure metadata flows through downstream services